Peanut-Gallery/peanutgallery/README.md

 ### Initialization

-The config directory is intended to hold settings files.
-The repository contains one file: config/settings.development.json.
+The settings.development.json file is intended to hold default database settings.

 This file contains default definitions for Users, Survey Entries, and Ratings/Reviews and the relationships between them.